typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 EXECUTE FUNCTION sync_products();
 ```

-It is important to restate that these requests are asynchronous, and they must be to avoid blocking user tranactions.
-Once the response is received, a background worker will listen for a response and add it to the net._http_response table after the transaction has already concluded.
-It's possible to monitor updates/inserts in the *net._http_response table* with cron jobs or triggers to make attempts to reattempt failed syncs.
-Using triggers for immediate retries, though, can be dangerous for this task.
-If the data is incompatible with Typesense, the request will always fail.
-If not handled properly, this can result in an infinite loop.
-Managing this is be
+> WARNING: It is important to restate that these requests are asynchronous, and they must be to avoid blocking user tranactions.
+Once the response is received, a background worker will listen for a response and add it to the net._http_response table.
+It's possible to monitor updates/inserts in the *net._http_response table* with cron jobs or triggers to retry failed syncs.
+However, using triggers for immediate retries can be dangerous for this task.
+Without a clear breakout condition, they can enter an infinite loop.

 ## Step 5: Syncing Deletes

 ### Scheduling Bulk Deletes with Cron Jobs

-To sync deletions between Supabase and Typesense, you can use one of two approaches:
+Bulk syncing deletions between Supabase and Typesense can be done with one of two approaches:

 1. Temporarily saving deleted rows' ids in an intermediary table until they can be removed from Typesense
-2. Soft deleting rows until they are removed from TypeSense
+2. Soft deleting rows from a table until they are removed from TypeSense

 #### Approach 1: Intermediary Tables